Practice: Art History ~ Art Criticism | Conceptual Framework: Artist ~ Audience

-- Identify the role of the art historian, critic and curator
+- Define the role of the art historian, critic and curator

-- Articulate these roles and relationships within the context of the conceptual framework
+- Negotiate these roles and relationships within the context of the conceptual framework

 - Learn to develop and argue a point of view when discussing images

-- Learn about the role of exhibitions and galleries
+- Learn about the role of exhibitions, galleries and curators

 - Learn how to write about artworks in an informed manner.

 - Understand how artists interpret the portrait through practice

 Word, Page or InDesign documents can be printed out as hard copy with illustrations where appropriate or saved as PDF and submitted online.
 You may also use any other appropriate digital or online format ( PowerPoint, Keynote, Blog, Adobe Spark etc) to submit your response.
 All research articles & references should be acknowledged in a bibliography.